The following public use policies apply to the Arlington Campus, Fenwick, Gateway and Mercer Libraries (Law Library's policies)

 - Public computers are available that enable access to online resources.

 - Wireless access is available to the general public.
-Visitors whose home institutions are members may use the eduroam network (how?).
-Other visitors can connect to the Mason wireless network and register as a guest (instructions).
+Visitors whose home institutions are members (USA list) may use the eduroam network.
+Other visitors can connect to the MASON wireless network and register as a guest (instructions).

 - Use of the George Mason University Libraries is a privilege, not a right.
 Disruptive or disrespectful behavior is not permitted.